ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   Ethernet abstract topologies reported by the PNCs describe only the Ethernet client access links: no Ethernet TE switching capabilities are reported in these Ethernet abstract topologies, to report that the underlying network domain is not capable supporting Ethernet TE Tunnels/LSPs.
+   Ethernet abstract topologies reported by the PNCs describe only the Ethernet client access links: no Ethernet TE switching capabilities are reported in these Ethernet abstract topologies, to report that the underlying network domain is not capable of supporting Ethernet TE Tunnels/LSPs.

 {: #domain1-topo}